9001/copyparty/README.md

 * rightclick [my computer] -> [map network drive] -> Folder: `http://192.168.123.1:3923/`
   * on winXP only, click the `Sign up for online storage` hyperlink instead and put the URL there
   * providing your password as the username is recommended; the password field can be anything or empty

-connecting from commandline (win7 or later; `wark`=password):
-* `net use w: http://192.168.123.1:3923/ k /user:wark`

-**however,** you probably want to run [webdav-cfg.bat](./contrib/webdav-cfg.bat) first --
-* fixes inability to access files larger than 47.6 MiB (changes the limit to 4 GiB which is the highest windows can go)
-* optionally allows/enables login over plaintext http
-* optionally disables wpad for ~100x performance

-better yet, you could skip the windows-builtin webdav support entirely and instead [connect using rclone](./docs/rclone.md) which is 3x faster and way less buggy!

 known client bugs:
 * win7+ doesn't actually send the password to the server when reauthenticating after a reboot unless you first try to login with an incorrect password and then switch to the correct password